Rismosch/ris_terrain_generator/README.md

 Continent generation produces continents.
 It picks random points on the surface of the cube.
 One point for each continent.
 Then it grows these continents using a randomized breadth-first search until the whole cube is covered.

 After the continents have been generated, a convolution with a kernel over the entire cube is performed.
 This is to find the continental boundaries, the nearest touching continent of each pixel.
 Each continent is assigned a random rotation axis.
-To simulate continental drift, the rotation axis is used to find the firection, in which each pixel is moving in.
+To simulate continental drift, the rotation axis is used to find the direction, in which each pixel is moving in.
 Then, depending whether neighboring continents collide or diverge, the pixel is raised or lowered.

 Continent generation generates highly coarse terrain, but doesn't create fine details, especially at continent centers.
 So in the next step [fractal perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) is used to generate noise over the entire cube surface.